-Specifically, it will use CDBG funding towards public services to help address the needs of homeless and low-income people in general.
+Specifically, it will use the maximum amount of CDBG funding allowed towards public services, which is fifteen percent of its entitlement allocation to help address the needs of homeless and low-income people in general.
 CDBG funds allocated to project services will support essential needs such as tenant base rental assistance, homebuyer subsidy for first-time homebuyers, rehabilitation for homeowners to maintain their living environment, and improvements to streets and open spaces throughout the city.